kiba/Writings/fac/chp27_dwarven_affair.md

 ***

 The fortress seemed to be awfully a lot more sophisticated than the human kingdom that the group traveled through.
-It seemed that everything was organized systematically by a bureaucracy.
+Everything was organized and there's no inefficiency.
 There were no bribes, no room for bargaining, and standardized price for everything, even if there's the pervasive stink of alcohol.

 Black was ready to believe that those dwarves are really a nation of alcoholics.
 Qrow would have loved this place.